intersystems-community/RESTForms/README.md

 # Metadata generation

 Form class compilation triggers metadata gereration for compiled form.
-To generate metadata for all forms execute this code in a terminal:
+To validate and regenerate metadata for all forms execute this code in a terminal:

 ```
 Do ##class(Form.Util.Init).validateMetadata()